amplify-bio/.github/README.md

-# github-action-common
+# github-actions-common
-Commonly used Github action for Amplify-BIO CI/CD processes
+Commonly used Github actions for Amplify-BIO CI/CD processes